 Cabin groups of 5-8 campers combine to form DuBois family groups.
 These family groups experience much of camp life together.
 On the first night, these campers and their leaders discuss and choose many of their adventures for the week.
 In addition to family group activities, older campers also have “choice times” when they select from a variety of options.

 We offer a progression of activities based on the age group, program focus and the skill level of our campers.
 There are new challenges and experiences for the youngest of campers, as well as for older youth.

 Main Camp: Four cottages near the dining hall in Oak Lodge.
 Each cottage has a common room between two sleeping rooms.
-Each sleeping room has bunk beds for 8 and a bathroom with shower.
+Each sleeping room has bunk beds for 8 and a bathroom with a shower.

-Rustic Village: Eight cabins split between two units with one centrally located shower house.
+Rustic Village: Eight cabins are split between two units with one centrally located shower house.
 Cabins have screened windows and doors, a ceiling fan, electricity, and sleep 8 in bunk beds.

 Hickory Lodge: A lodge in main camp near the dining hall in Oak Lodge.
-Hickory has hotel-style sleeping rooms, bathrooms off the hallways and a meeting/activity room.
+Hickory has hotel-style sleeping rooms, bathrooms off the hallways, and a meeting/activity room.

 Meals & Dietary Concerns

 Most meals are prepared and served in Oak Lodge.
 Some sessions do have cookouts or special meals in different areas of camp as part of their program.
 Campers are offered three hearty meals a day, plus snacks.
 Fresh fruits and veggies are served daily.
 There is plenty of food and usually enough options for even the pickiest eater.
 Please do not send any extra food with your camper UNLESS arrangements have been made in advance with the Program Office.
 Supplemental foods will likely be stored in the Health Center and distributed by the Health Care Provider, (i.e.: gluten-free desserts).